carpentries/lesson-development-training/episodes/collaborating-team.md

 (much easier than writing out all the same information again in an email!).
 You can use the mention system to notify individual GitHub accounts or whole teams (when you need to mention multiple people at once and it is not practical to list them all individually).
 Typing `@` in GitHub will bring up a list of all accounts and teams linked to the repository that can be "mentioned".
+You can also mention people who aren't linked with the repository but they won't be listed in the `@` drop-down list so you will need to know their GitHub username in order to mention them.

 [Slack](https://slack.com/) is commonly used in the Carpentries community for quick, day-to-day message exchange among teams.
-You can create your own [Slack workspace for free](https://slack.com/intl/en-gb/) or create a channel for your lesson development project under [the Carpentries public Slack workspace](https://carpentries.slack.com/).
+You can create a channel for your lesson development project under [the Carpentries public Slack workspace](https://carpentries.slack.com/) or if you need more complex team communications you can create your own [Slack workspace for free](https://slack.com/intl/en-gb/).
 Note that the Carpentries Slack is an enterprise workspace so all messages and files will be retained and no messages will be lost (for free workspaces only the most recent 10,000 messages can be viewed and searched and file storage limit is 5 GB).

 Collaborators can also use other platforms to discuss lesson development or receive contributions from newcomers who are not yet fluent in using GitHub's systems of communication.
 The Carpentries can assist with creating a mailing list specific to the development of your lesson on their [TopicBox](https://carpentries.topicbox.com/) platform for managing threaded email discussions.
 Also make sure to join the [Incubator lesson developers mailing list](https://carpentries.topicbox.com/groups/incubator-developers) on TopicBox to keep an eye on announcements and discussions relating to lesson development in general within the Carpentries community.